jwtk/jjwt/README.md

-If you don't want to use JJWT's runtime dependency approach, or just want to customize how JSON serialization and deserialization works, you can implement the `Serializer` and `Deserializer` interfaces and specify instances of them on the `JwtBuilder` and `JwtParser` respectively.
+If you don't want to use JJWT's runtime dependency approach, or just want to customize how JSON serialization and deserialization works, you can implement the `Serializer` and `Deserializer` interfaces and specify instances of them on the `JwtBuilder` and `JwtParserBuilder` respectively.
 For example:

 When creating a JWT: